Reference

 DRS

 Drag Reduction System.
-Driver-actuated flap that opens the rear wing on designated straights.
-Retained in 2026 but supplanted in importance by active aero.
+Driver-actuated flap that opened the rear wing on designated straights to aid overtaking, used through 2025.
+Replaced for 2026 by active aero and the manual override boost.

 Elo

 A pairwise rating system originally from chess.
-We use a modified Elo for driver and team head-to-heads — each race result updates both participants.
-See /ratings.
+Applied to driver and team head-to-heads, each race result updates both participants.

 ERS